 Inbound borrower calls that result from unclear statements, missed escrow notices, or confusing payoff quotes consume staff time without generating revenue.
 A structured outbound communication protocol eliminates most of the triggers for reactive inbound volume.

-• Send monthly statements in a consistent format that clearly shows principal, interest, escrow allocation, and running balance.
+• Send monthly statements in a consistent format that clearly shows principal, interest, escrow allocation, and running balance — for example, a borrower with a $200,000 note balance should see each month’s principal reduction, interest charge, and escrow deposit clearly separated.

 • Automate payment confirmation notices for every ACH receipt — borrowers who know their payment posted do not call to verify.